dspinellis/Kerberos/README.md

 ## Configuration
-To configure Kerberos pick a name for your configuration, say *acme*, and create three files.
+To configure Kerberos pick a name for your configuration, say *acme*, and create two files.

-* `acme-io.h` specifies the Kerberos's sensors and actuators.
-* `acme.alr` specifies the Kerberos's rules as state transitions.
+* `acme.alr` specifies the Kerberos's  sensors, actuators, and rules as state transitions.
   For example, it can specify that in the *armed* state a movement in the bedroom will make it enter the *intruder* state and sound a siren.
-* `acme-cmd.h` specifies the names of Kerberos's user commands (e.g. disarm).
+* `src/alarm/commands.py` specifies the names of Kerberos's user commands (e.g. disarm).

-One set of simple and one set of more sophisticated example files are provided, but the possibilities of what you can do are limitless.
+One set of simple example files is provided, but the possibilities of what you can do are limitless.
 Here are some ideas.